-The 2019 Tour was a historic moment however, as Egan Bernal became the first Colombian to ever win the yellow jersey and the youngest rider in the modern era at 22.
+The 2019 Tour was a historic moment, however, as Egan Bernal became the first Colombian to ever win the yellow jersey and the youngest rider - at the time - in the modern era, at 22-years-old.

-It’s taken Pinarello another two years to bring out the Dogma F12 after the launch of the Dogma F10, on which Thomas won last year’s Tour de France.
-In that time, Pinarello says that it’s improved the aerodynamics, saving eight watts at 40kp/h, and made the frameset stiffer and lighter too.
+It took Pinarello another two years to bring out the Dogma F12 after the launch of the Dogma F10, on which Thomas won last year’s Tour de France.
+In that time, Pinarello said it had improved the aerodynamics, saving eight watts at 40kp/h, and made the frameset stiffer and lighter too.

-Bernal stuck with rim brakes this season, twinned with Lightweight wheels for the climbing days and Shimano Dura-Ace wheels on the fast and flat days.
+Bernal stuck with rim brakes in 2019, twinned with Lightweight wheels for the climbing days and Shimano Dura-Ace wheels on the fast and flat days.